Naugrimm/laravel-pipeline-tasks/README.md

 If something went wrong during task execution, you can detect it via `failed` method on your task class or via listening to the `PipelineTaskFailed` event.

-`failed` method accepts `Zurbaev\PipelineTasks\Exceptions\PipelineTaskFailedException` instance as first argument, so you can inspect it.
+`failed` method accepts `Naugrim\PipelineTasks\Exceptions\PipelineTaskFailedException` instance as first argument, so you can inspect it.

 You can use `$e->getPipeName()` method to get the failed pipe's name.